kosich/dotfiles/README.md

 dotfiles
 ========

-Just don't harm yourself with these...
+Currenly using: arch, bspwm, vim

-All copyrighted resources belong to their owners =]
+All copyrighted resources belong to their owners